 As part of the tapering process and also to ease the symptoms of prescription opioid withdrawal, many detox centers will utilize medical maintenance therapy, working to wean people away from opioid usage by way of other drugs that have similar effects and can reduce cravings, but are much weaker and less addictive.

-The drugs typical used during a course of medical maintenance therapy include:
+The drugs typically used during a course of medical maintenance therapy include:

 The medication with perhaps the longest record of treatment use, methadone helps ease cravings while also blocking the euphoric effects associated with prescription painkiller abuse.